alanlewis764/deceptive-rl/readme.md

 Continuous  | ![Alt Text](/assets/honest_continuous_map_3.gif) | ![Alt Text](/assets/ambiguity_continuous_map_3.gif)

 ## Notice
-I am still currently in the process of cleaning up some of the code and merging in changes from private repositories for publication.
+I am still currently in the process of cleaning up some of the code and merging in changes from private repositories.
 If anything appears to be strange, please let me know.